rusq/slackdump/doc/usage-emoji.rst

 - base directory or ZIP file (``-base``)

+Optional parameters:

+- fail fast on errors (``-emoji-failfast``).
 When download starts, the emojis are being downloaded using twelve goroutines.
+By default, all download errors are printed on screen and skipped.
+Specifying this flag will terminate the process on any download error, i.e. network failure or HTTP 404.

 GUI Usage
 ---------